AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/look_for.doc.md

 ## Description

-`Typelivore::LookFor` accepts a list of elements and produces a function.
+`Typelivore::LookFor` accepts a list of elements and returns a function.
-When provided with predicates, the function returns the index of the first element that satisfies all predicates, or `-1` if it cannot find the element.
+When invoked by predicates, the function returns the index of the first element that satisfies all the predicates, or `-1` if it cannot find the element.
-This function is created to exhibit the capability of fold expression and to compare with `Typelivore::Find`.
+This function is created to exhibit the power of fold expression and to compare with `Typelivore::Find`.

 <pre><code>   Arguments...
 -> Predicate